 Address: 910 N. Harbor Drive, San Diego, CA 92101

-There are exhibits located on the flight deck, bottom deck, and the remembrance wall that pays homage to members of the military.
+Exhibits on the flight deck, bottom deck, and remembrance wall pay homage to military members.
 There is also an overnight stay available for youth on the aircraft carrier!

 6. Go Whale Watching in San Diego Bay